Why Roof Restoration?

 - The liquid applied membrane displays a visible eco-friendly appearance for the building.

-- Use of the SBS roof restoration system provides a reduction of “Urban Heat Islands” within communities, as the liquid applied membrane shades the roof surfaces and removes heat from the air through evapotranspiration, reducing the temperatures of the roof surface and the surrounding air.
+- Use of the Seamless Buildings Systems roof restoration system provides a reduction of “Urban Heat Islands” within communities, as the liquid applied membrane shades the roof surfaces and removes heat from the air through evapotranspiration, reducing the temperatures of the roof surface and the surrounding air.